7 Grants for Women in Business | SMB Compass

 Did you know that women-owned companies represent 42% of all businesses in the United States?
 It’s no doubt that this number has skyrocketed over the past few years.

-The 2019 State of Women-Owned Businesses Report noted that the number of companies owned by women increased by 21% from 2014 to 2019.
-The same study also showed that approximately 13 million women-owned businesses are generating $1.9 trillion in revenue.
+The 2019 State of Women Owned Business Grants Report noted that the number of companies owned by women increased by 21% from 2014 to 2019.
+The same study also showed that approximately 13 million women owned business grants generate $1.9 trillion in revenue.

 With the rate that it’s going, you’d think that small business loans are readily available for women entrepreneurs.
 Unfortunately, this isn’t the case.